cherisehoang/jth-mentoring-resources/README.md

 This includes all notes from the session.

 ### activities
+All activities and homework will be available in this section here.

+### activities
-All activities, homework, and solutions will be available in this section here.
+All solutions for the activities and homework will be available in this section here.